whscienceteacher/whscienceteacher.github.io/physics.md

 [Elastic Energy](/elastic/) - **Lab/Phenomenon** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.

 [Pull Cart](/pullcart/) - **Lab/Phenomenon** - Push or pull on a cart through a spring.
 The app records force and acceleration and graphs them so students can figure out the mass is the slope.
 Can export the data as csv.

+[Spaceship Programming](/spaceship/) - **Physics** - Program an unmanned spaceship by turning on and off thrusters to maneuver to a target.
+Very game like with missions.
+Helps students think about forces, especially what Newton's First Law means.
+Impulse is also implicit since thrusters need to be turned on for certain amounts of time.

 ### Energy and Heat